 Do you ship to Canada?

-We do not, but work with a company that does.
+We do not, but here is a company that does!